mikk837k/ReactNodeJS-Mandatory_2/Readme.md

+- Mandatory 2
   This a mandatory project for the course ReactNodeJS on KEA.